-8 Top-Rated Day Trips from Milan
+12 Top-Rated Day Trips from Milan

 The beautiful cities of Verona and Bergamo are easily accessible, as is Lake Garda.
-Because Milan is the rail hub of northern Italy, getting to any of these places by train is easy, and packaged day tours often make it even easier to explore beyond the city.
+Because Milan is the rail hub of northern Italy, getting to any of these places by train is easy, and high-speed trains make it possible to take a day trip from Milan to Venice or even to the Cinque Terre.
+Packaged day tours often make it even easier to explore beyond the city.

-1 Lake Como
+1. Lake Como

 Within a few minutes' walk of the landings are beautiful gardens and villas, art-filled churches, and narrow lanes of smart shops.
 One of the prettiest towns on Como is Bellagio, set at the tip of a peninsula that divides southern Lake Como into two long arms.

 Como itself is worth some time to see its cathedral; the rare frescoes in the 11th-century Basilica of Sant'Abbondio; and the views from the top of the Brunate funicular, which climbs from the lake shore near the boat landing.

-2 Verona and Lake Garda
+2. Verona and Lake Garda

 A few streets away, the riverside castle has been brilliantly repurposed into an art museum, with fine views of the castellated bridge below.
 At least four of the city's churches are landmarks of Italian architecture and decorative art.
-There are several Roman gates and subterranean excavations from the same period to explore, but few of Verona's sights get as many visitors as Juliet's house and balcony.
+There are several Roman gates and subterranean excavations from the same period to explore, but few of Verona's attractions get as many tourists as Juliet's house and balcony.

 The two-hour train ride from Milan to Verona passes along the southern shore of Lake Garda, Italy's largest lake.
 The well-kept town of Sirmione, at the tip of a peninsula that extends into the lake, is worth a stop for its moated castle and the extensive remains of Grotte di Catullo, a Roman villa and spa.